(LLB) Bachelor of Laws

 C3: Plan and undertake tasks in areas of law and business science already studied, and undertake independent research in areas of law and business not previously studied, starting from standard information sources.

-Students will be given a grounding in skills C1 and C2 in LW105 Academic, Legal and Professional Skills.
-Skill C1 is further developed in the rest of the course through preparation for tutorials, coursework and examinations.
+Skills C1-C3 are developed through preparation for tutorials, coursework and examinations.
+Skills C1 and C2 are also facilitated through the provision of LEXIS and other database training.
 Skills C2 and C3 are developed through tutorials by way of the medium of problem solving and group discussion.
 Skills C1 - C3 are formatively assessed in tutorials and large group interactive classes, which assessment reinforces their learning by students.
-Skill C3 is also acquired in particular by those students who choose to take LW237 Clinical Legal Education.
+Skill C3 will be acquired through compulsory dissertation modules LW304/LW360, and in researching a proposal in the second year module LW254.

-Skills C1 - C3 are assessed through continuous coursework.
-In addition to traditional research methods, students are expected to use the internet when researching their coursework in order to find primary and secondary sources, either in on-line or paper format.
-Skill C3 is acquired in particular by those students taking the option of writing a dissertation in their final year.
-Skill C2 is also obtained through unseen examinations.
+Skills C1 – C3 are assessed through coursework and other assessments.
+In addition to traditional research methods, students are expected to use the internet appropriately when researching their coursework in order to find primary and secondary sources, either in on-line or paper format.
+Skill C3 will be assessed through compulsory dissertation modules LW304/LW360, and the research proposal submitted in the second year module LW254.

 D: Key skills